pyenchant/pyenchant/website/content/index.rst

 .. warning::
-   In genereal, PyEnchant will **not** work out of the box after having been installed with `pip`.
+   In general, PyEnchant will **not** work out of the box after having been installed with `pip`.
 See the :ref:`installation` section for more details.